Sticking close to home with your crew this Spring Break? (Same here. Hence all this research.)

 1225 Estabrook Dr, St Paul, MN 55103

 March weather not cooperating for outdoor plans?
 Stay as toasty as the tropics wandering the indoor gardens and exhibits.
 The animal enclosures are heated, too.
-Please note that reservations are a must.
+Best day of the week to visit with toddlers and preschoolers is Thursday for special free programming from 10am-noon.
+March 5th’s theme is Jr Gardener.
 FREE, donations appreciated.

 8301 Flying Cloud Dr., Eden Prairie, MN 55344